petrichor1998/DecisionTreeProject/README.md

-# Decision_tree
+# A Deep Dve into Decision Trees and Random Forests
-The zip file contains the code for the problem that has been stated in the pdf labelled "hw1"
+The zip file contains the code for the problem that has been stated in the pdf labeled "hw1"

 code submitted by: PARTH PADALKAR.
 UTD ID 2021473758